quickwit-oss/quickwit/docs/reference/cli.md

 `--index` ID of the target index.
 `--config` Quickwit config file.
 `--query` Query expressed in natural query language (barack AND obama) OR "president of united states").
+Learn more on https://quickwit.io/docs/reference/search-language.
 `--max-hits` Maximum number of hits returned.
 (Default: 20)
 `--start-offset` Offset in the global result set of the first hit returned.
 (Default: 0)
-`--search-fields` Searches only in those fields.
+`--search-fields` List of fields that Quickwit will search into if the user query does not explicitly target a field in the query.
+It overrides the default search fields defined in the index config.
+Space-separated list, e.g. "field1 field2".
 `--start-timestamp` Filters out documents before that timestamp (time-series indexes only).
 `--end-timestamp` Filters out documents after that timestamp (time-series indexes only).